system76/docs/_articles/numba.md

 layout: article
 title: Install Numba  on Python3
 description: >
-  Complete instructions on setting up the Numba library in Python for fast, parralell computing using the NVIDIA CUDA toolkit.
+  Complete instructions on setting up the Numba library in Python for fast, parallel computing using the NVIDIA CUDA toolkit.
 keywords:
   - PYTHON
   - NUMBA